abodinagdat16/FileWareUtils/Doc/ImageUtils.md

 ### This Class Can Get Info And Edit An Image With Many Options
 #### the class codes are easy to write and use

-> how to create an ImageUtils? , just pass the content of activity or fragment or dialog fragment or service or BroadcastReceiver....
+> how to create an ImageUtils? , just pass the Context of activity or fragment or dialog fragment or service or BroadcastReceiver....
 ``` java

 ImageUtils iu = new ImageUtils(YourContext);